Ciampitti-Lab/AVYield/README.md

 ### Features

-- [ ] when data is not available at the county add a symbol or something like that
 - [x] add an avg line from the county
   - [x] make it use the max yield to determine line and dot size.
 - [ ] annual trend.